Luxoft/qml-coreui/docs/guide/start.md

 # Getting Started

-!!!info

-    This material is work in progress and will change!

 !!! warning

     The project and the architecture created by `coreui-admin` is only meant to be used for educational purpose.
     The `coreui-admin` tool, neither the code created by the tool is production ready.
     Still it is believed the code is a good starting point for creating your own production project.

-To get started with the CoreUI Architecture we will create a new project and look at the source code.

-    mkdir tryout
-    cd tryout
-    coreui-admin new myproject

-This will create a new project and print instructions how to get started

-    > CONSOLE: cd myproject
-    > CONSOLE: create .env.yml setting QTDIR: "path/to/your/Qt/bin"
-    > CONSOLE: run `coreui-admin start` to start ui
-    > QTCREATOR: open myproject.qmlproject and register custom executable:
-    > QTCREATOR: Executable: "%{Qt:QT_INSTALL_BINS}/appman"; Arguments: "-r -c am-config.yaml"
-    > QTCREATOR: WorkingDirectory: "%{CurrentProject:Path}"
-    > QTCREATOR: Register Run Environment: "QT_QUICK_CONTROLS_CONF=./qtquickcontrols2.conf"

-The instructions are two fold.
-The first part for using the coreui-admin to build yiur project and the second part for using Qt Creator.

-## Building QtAuto with `coreui-admin`
+## Prerequisite

 Before you can use the CoreUI architecture we need to build the QtAuto components which are not part of standard Qt5.
+If you have already installed a version of Qt5 and QtAuto you can skip this step.

 !!! info

     Be aware the QtAuto and Qt SDK have their own license restrictions.
 So please make sure you inform yourself before using them.

 We create a `qtauto` folder to download and build the QtAuto components.
-Before this we need to mark this folder as a coreui folder using init.
+Todo this we mark the folder as a coreui folder using init.

-    mkdir qtauto && cd qtauto
+    mkdir -p tryout/qtauto && cd tryout/qtauto
     coreui-admin init

-Now we need to configure coreui to tell the location of the qmake binary
+This create a `coreui.yml` configuration document into this folder.
+To be able to build using Qt5 qmake we need to configure coreui to tell the location of the qmake binary

     coreui-admin config qmake ~/Qt/5.13.0/clang_64/bin/qmake

-Before we clone the repositories we can look which componens will be cloned.
+We can look which componens will be cloned based on which targets.

     coreui-admin targets